pascallanger/DIY-Multiprotocol-TX-Module/docs/Frequency_Tuning.md

 /*******************************/
 /*** CC2500 FREQUENCY TUNING ***/
 /*******************************/
-//For optimal performance the CC2500 RF module used by the FrSkyD, FrSkyV, FrSkyX, and SFHSS protocols needs to be tuned for each protocol.
+//For optimal performance the CC2500 RF module used by the FrSkyD, FrSkyV, FrSkyX, SFHSS and CORONA protocols needs to be tuned for each protocol.
 //Initial tuning should be done via the radio menu with a genuine FrSky or Futaba receiver.
 //Once a good tuning value is found it can be set here and will override the radio's 'option' setting for all existing and new models which use that protocol.
 //Valid range is -127 to +127